+(A) Initial Discussion:
-- (A) Initial Discussion: - (1) The Executive Officer may meet with Applicant, or at Applicant's request, to review the project proposal.

-- (2) The Executive Officer shall provide the Applicant with the application package, and the fee schedule. - (3) The Executive Officer shall give general guidance in application procedures and identify necessary information and materials to be provided by the Applicant. - (4) The Executive Officer shall meet with the City or District or County to establish which projects needed to be prepared on a "co-lead" basis. - (5) The City or District or County shall notify the Executive Officer of any pending application for a land use project that will concurrently seek an annexation or boundary change. - (B) Determination of Completeness: - (1) The Applicant shall provide to the LAFCO: a check for all required fees, all information shown on the forms provided by the LAFCO, and a completed, signed, and dated application which may include an "Owner's Affidavit", but shall include an "Indemnification Agreement", and all other supporting documentation requested by the County. - (2) The Executive Officer shall: - (a) Review the application and all supporting data for completeness, and whether the appropriate fees have been submitted.
-Note: Depositing the check does not constitute acceptance; - (b) Forward a copy of each such application to all interested parties or agencies; - (c) Inform the applicant of any "known" potential environmental impacts; and, - (d) Make a determination of completeness within thirty (30) days of receipt of application forms supporting documentation and necessary fees from Applicant. - (C) Application Found Incomplete: - (1) If the Executive Officer determines the application to be incomplete, the Executive Officer shall inform the Applicant in writing, by Letter of Transmittal and advise the Applicant what is necessary to make the application complete.
+- (1) The Executive Officer may meet with Applicant, or at Applicant's request, to review the project proposal.
+This is referred to as a Pre-Application Meeting. - (2) The Executive Officer shall provide the Applicant with the application package, fee schedule, and indemnification agreement. - (3) The Executive Officer shall give general guidance in the application procedures and identify necessary information and materials to be provided by the Applicant. - (4) The Executive Officer shall meet with the City, District, or County to establish which projects need to be prepared on a "co-lead" basis. - (5) The City, District, or County shall notify the Executive Officer of any pending application for a land use project that will concurrently seek an annexation or boundary change.

+(B) Determination of Completeness:

+(1) The Applicant shall provide to the LAFCO: a check for all required fees, all information shown on the forms provided by the LAFCO, and a completed, signed, and dated application, including an "Indemnification Agreement", and all other supporting documentation requested by LAFCO.

+(2) The Executive Officer shall:

+(a) Review the application and all supporting data for completeness, and whether the appropriate fees have been submitted.

+Note: Depositing the check does not constitute acceptance.

+- (b) Forward a copy of each such application to all interested parties or agencies; - (c) Inform the applicant of any "known" potential environmental impacts; and, - (d) Make a determination of completeness within thirty (30) days of receipt of application forms supporting documentation and necessary fees from Applicant.

+(C) Application Found Incomplete:

+- (1) If the Executive Officer determines the application to be incomplete, the Executive Officer shall inform the Applicant in writing, by Letter of Transmittal and advise the Applicant what is necessary to make the application complete.
 A copy of the Letter of Transmittal shall be placed in the file indicating this action was taken. - (2) The Applicant must provide the LAFCO with the additional and/or revised information needed.
-Upon submission of the requested additional or revised information, the Executive Officer shall determine the completeness of the application in accordance with (B) above.

-- (3) If after 60 days from date of rejection finding the project incomplete and the Applicant has not supplied the necessary information to complete the application, the application and supporting documentation shall be returned to applicant along with all unused fees, and the project file closed.
+Upon submission of the requested additional or revised information, the Executive Officer shall determine the completeness of the application in accordance with (B) above. - (3) If after 60 days from date of rejection finding the project incomplete and the Applicant has not supplied the necessary information to complete the application, the application and supporting documentation shall be returned to applicant along with all unused fees, and the project file closed.
 The Executive Officer shall refund only those fees not already used in the processing of the application. - (4) On any project that is returned, pursuant to provisions of paragraph (3) above, the Applicant shall file a new application with full (new) fees.